Standing Psoas Stretch Variations

 Note that leg rotation, because of where the psoas attaches to the femur, doesn't affect the psoas that much.
-As such you can try this stretch with your standing foot pointing straight ahead or with it turned out.
+And so as mentioned, you can try this stretch with your standing foot pointing straight ahead or with it turned out.

-While leg rotation may not affect your psoas stretch, moving the legs inwards or outwards can.
+While leg rotation may not affect your psoas in this double psoas stretch, moving the legs inwards or outwards can.

 So in addition doing this psoas stretch with feet hip width apart, you can also try it with feet together, and also with feet wider apart.
 The sequence of actions is pretty much the same.

-Another variation of this standing psoas stretch is to step one leg back slightly.
+Another standing psoas stretching variation is to step one leg back slightly.
 With the back heel lifted and the back knee straight and pointing down, press the back foot strongly into the floor, as if trying to dig your forefoot in.

 You can adjust your hip position from square and level, but when pushing the foot down, keep your pelvis stationary in whatever position you find comfortable for your hips.

 - then lift your 12th pair of ribs.

 After all of these actions are done, then try pushing down through the back foot.